jqiao6835/Qiaowo.github.io/index.md

 ## 🙌Special Thanks to My GitHub Collaborators🙌

-Thanks for helping me with this project!
-It wouldn't have been possible for me to become addicted to coding this without you guys. :))
+<p style="font-family:verdana">Thanks for helping me with this project!
+It wouldn't have been possible for me to become addicted to coding this without you guys. :))</p>

 You can find their addy's here below: